 Get in touch with your creditors right away.
 Let them know you’ve lost your job and ask for a reduced payment plan until you’re hired on again.

 Credit card issuers know their debt is unsecured and will usually try to work with you to keep you paying—when you ask.
 If you’re renting your place and things start looking really bad, ask the landlord for a break.
 If they can’t do it, look for a less expensive place to live.
 If you have a mortgage, you might be tempted to consider a loan modification to try to reduce the payment.
 Then again, this entails loan fees and closing costs, which is cash better put to other uses.
 Instead, negotiate a reduced payment on your existing mortgage.
 Student loans can usually be deferred during periods of unemployment—again—when you ask.

 Do not use your emergency fund to pay off debts in full.
 You’ll need to hold on to as much cash as possible to keep you afloat until the situation turns around.

 - Investigate Worst Case Scenarios

 Consider the various forms of debt relief in case you’re out of work longer than you’re anticipating and bills get out of hand.
-Talking to a credit counselor will help you learn about debt management, consolidation and settlement options such as the Freedom Debt Relief program.
+You can check the national debt relief reviews and choose the best credit company.
+He will help you learn about debt management, consolidation and settlement options such as the Freedom Debt Relief program.
 Hopefully, things will pick up before you need a service to help you.
 But it’s a good idea to prepare for the worst even while working to achieve the best.

 - Get a Gig